systemlevel/lxdbackup/README.md

 # LXD Backup script

-This small Bash script will backup your LXC container with help of the Rlone Cloud backuptool.
+This small Bash script will backup your LXC container with help of the powerful Minio Client tools.

 ## What does it do:

 * This scripts creates a backup image from a snaphot from your LXC container that is managed with LXD.
-* The script will upload your image to a cloudstore with Rlcone.
+* The script will upload your image to a cloudstore with Minio Client (mc).
 * Online backup of your LXC container
 * Creates an easy and ready to use LXC image to import with the LXC import command.